NickWalters/ComputerScience-ProjectSelection-Website/README.md

 python manage.py migrate
 ```

-Now, all the tables should be created in the database and the website shuold be ready to run.
+Now, all the tables should be created in the database and the website should be ready to run.

 ## Usage
 To run the website, simply type in the command: